christoforos-nikolaou/MolBioMedClass/README.md

  * Wladston Ferreira Filho.
 Computer Science Distilled.
 [Chapter 1.
 Basics](https://www.dropbox.com/s/xeu4qdpu3jbkczb/Computer_Science_Chapter01_Basics.pdf)

 ### Assignments
- * Choose a computational problem (or invent one) and describe it with a flowchart or a pseudocode (Better if I propose one instead)
+ * Choose a computational problem (or invent one) and describe it with a flowchart or in pseudocode

 ## 3. Part IIa.
 Similarity and Distance.
 Statistics (Nov 6th 2020)
 Perhaps the most common types of analyses have to do with comparing things.
 In this class we will discuss ways to compare measurements, quantities from samples and populations.
 In particular we will discuss: